Luke Altmann : Associate Artist

 Altmann's reputation as a composer rests on two decades of regular appearances on Adelaide's chamber music concert programmes.
 A member of The Firm since 2005, his works have also been presented by the Barossa International Music Festival, Musica Viva, Soundstream, Sight Specific, COMA, and ABC Classic FM, and by soloists Greta Bradman, Kristian Chong, James Cuddeford, Leigh Harrold, Robert Macfarlane, and Alex Tsiboulski, among others.

-In recent years he has emerged as a composer for the screen through his scores for Fell (Sydney Film Prize nominee, 2014) and Ambergris (SA Screen Awards: Best Music, winner, 2017).
+In recent years he has emerged as a composer for the screen through his scores for The Leunig Fragments (2019) and Fell (Sydney Film Prize nominee, 2014).

 He lives in Port Adelaide with his partner and their two sons.